hyperspy/hyperspyUI/doc/source/tools.rst

 ===========

 Tools are different from actions, in that they listen for mouse or keyboard input on the figures.
-For example a click and drag manouver to specify a region of interest (ROI).
+For example a click-and-drag manouver to specify a region of interest (ROI).
 Most tools need to be selected to work, as they need exclusive access to the input, but some will simply listen for a a key press in all figures.